jenkinsci/helm-charts/charts/jenkins/README.md

 ### Allow Limited HTML Markup in User-Submitted Text

 Some third-party systems (e.g. GitHub) use HTML-formatted data in their payload sent to a Jenkins webhook (e.g. URL of a pull-request being built).
-To display such data as processed HTML instead of raw text set `master.enableRawHtmlMarkupFormatter` to true.
+To display such data as processed HTML instead of raw text set `controller.enableRawHtmlMarkupFormatter` to true.
 This option requires installation of the [OWASP Markup Formatter Plugin (antisamy-markup-formatter)](https://plugins.jenkins.io/antisamy-markup-formatter/).
-This plugin is **not** installed by default but may be added to `master.additionalPlugins`.
+This plugin is **not** installed by default but may be added to `controller.additionalPlugins`.

 ### Mounting Volumes into Agent Pods